NPI Community Circles

 "It was magical the way that the morning unfolded, with everyone sharing so openly, being so real, and falling so naturally into the process.
 The love and compassion in the room were intense.
 My heart was changed, Yes, I wanted to do this again."
 Lindsay Vaughn

 "My favorite line from the movie "Avatar" was "I see you".
 I think it is the most profound expression of real love I have ever heard.
 And so the gift of this wisdom circle was that I felt truly seen and able to truly see.
 Therapists emerged as people with interesting and important stories, people seeking genuine connection, and people willing to risk being vulnerable to create authentic community."
-Leslie Ratliff
+Lj Ratliff